Viktors Hatuļevs

 Viktors Hatuļevs (Ви́ктор Ви́кторович Ха́тулев, Viktor Viktorovich Khatulev; 17 February 1955 – 7 October 1994) was a Soviet Latvian ice hockey defenseman and left winger who played for Dinamo Riga in the Soviet Hockey League.
-He was the first Soviet player drafted in the National Hockey League (NHL) Amateur Draft but never played for a North American team.
+He was the first Soviet player drafted into the National Hockey League (NHL) Amateur Draft but never played for a North American team.

 Playing career

 Hatuļevs played for Dinamo Riga in the 1970s.
 In Latvia, then a part of the USSR, ice hockey was the number one sport.
 Riga's Dinamo, under Viktor Tikhonov, rocketed into the big league and competed with Moscow teams as an equal.

-Hatuļevs played in the first World Junior Championships in Leningrad and second World Junior Championships in Winnipeg and Brandon, Manitoba.
+Hatuļevs played in the first World Junior Championships in Leningrad and the second World Junior Championships in Winnipeg and Brandon, Manitoba.
 The two unofficial tournaments helped set the stage for the first official World Juniors in 1977.
-He was the best player in the World Youth hockey championship in 1974/75, and in 1973/74 he was the best goal scorer.
+He was the best player in the World Youth Hockey Championship in 1974/75, and in 1973/74 he was the best goal scorer.

-At age of 20, Hatuļevs became the first Soviet-born and trained player ever drafted by an NHL team.
+At the age of 20, Hatuļevs became the first Soviet-born and trained player ever drafted by an NHL team.
 The Philadelphia Flyers made the historic selection at the 1975 NHL Amateur Draft in the ninth round, 160th overall, even though there was no chance of getting him out of the USSR.
 Hatuļevs was also selected by the Cleveland Crusaders in the ninth round, 116th overall, of the 1975 WHA Amateur Draft.

 But instead of being allowed to play in North America, he was banned for life in 1979 for hitting a referee during a fight with another player, though the ban was later lifted and he returned to hockey after one year.

 Hatuļevs himself learned that he had been drafted only in 1978.
 He also played 6 games for Team USSR in 1977-1978 in the Izvestia Cup in Moscow.

 He turned down an offer to move to Moscow and play for the USSR Central Red Army hockey club, instead preferring to remain in his native Latvia.
 (It should be mentioned that in Soviet times most of the best players were transferred to the Central Red Army club.)

 In 1981 Hatuļevs was banned for life from the Soviet Hockey League.